JourdonLynch/Google_Fiber/README.md

 Introduction:
-The Google Fiber company provide high-speed internet to homes and businesses through their fiber-optic services which are advertized as faster and more reliable than traditional internet connections.
-However they hve recently been experiecing an increased volume of complaint calls fron customers and are interested in effectively communicating with customers, increasing customer satisfaction, improving operational efficiency.
-The purpose of this project is to analyze a fictional dataset provided and create a dashboard allowing for repeat calls to be tracked based on the specifications of the Google fiber customer service team
+The Google Fiber company provides high-speed internet to homes and businesses through their fiber-optic services, which are advertized as faster and more reliable than traditional internet connections.
+However, they have recently been experiecing an increased volume of complaint calls from customers and are interested in effectively communicating with customers, increasing customer satisfaction, and improving operational efficiency.
+The purpose of this project is to analyze a fictional dataset provided and create a dashboard allowing for repeat calls to be tracked based on the specifications of the Google Fiber customer service team.

 Requirements: